Jropp/jason-ropp-js-iobp/README.md

 - Editing an existing user disables the option to save other existing users or a new user.

-- Deleted users disappear immediately.

 - The save button remains disabled while any fields are empty or formatted improperly.

-- If there are no users, there should be a message prompt to create a new user.

 ### Changing User Component In Code